In Russia, recovery of damages is a universal remedy available for a wronged party.

 The court also has the right to involve a 'specialist' to assist in resolving the dispute.
 The difference between a specialist and an expert is that the expert is involved by the court to conduct research and prepare an expert report reflecting their findings, while the specialist gives advice in a court hearing without conducting an examination and preparing a report.
 Specialists are rarely involved by Russian courts.

 Also, in Russia it is common practice for a party to a dispute to hire its own expert, whom it believes is best qualified to conduct the examination.
 A party to the dispute will then formalise questions, and provide materials and documents to allow the expert to carry out the requested examination.
 Once ready, the party's expert report is submitted to the court.
-Though such reports cannot be considered expert reports as referred to in the APC and CPC, courts accept such reports and treat them as equal to other evidence.
+Though such party's reports cannot be considered expert reports as referred to in the APC and CPC, courts accept such reports and are required to treat them as equal to other evidence.
+The Supreme Court has repeatedly stated that expert's reports presented by the parties cannot be rejected simply on the basis that the experts who prepared such reports were not appointed by the court and that the contradictions between the conclusions of the court-appointed expert and those of the party's expert, if any, must be resolved by court in the judgment.
+However, despite this, judges still tend to prefer the opinions of court-appointed experts to the reports of the party-appointed experts.

-ii The role of expert evidence in the calculation of damages
+ii The role of expert evidence in calculation of damages

 When calculating damages, Russian procedural rules do not give any preference to expert evidence over other sources of evidence available in a particular dispute.